-Plethora Onion
+Plethora Hybrid Onion F1

 Plethora Onion is a short-day onion variety that produces massive, jumbo sweet onions.
 Yellow with granex (slightly flattened) shape.
 Performs well when planted in fall and overwintered.
 Allium cepa.
 180 days to maturity.
-Treated.

 Description